JReed21/GetImage/README.md

 ***

-The UI is very basic, the code is well documented for further elaboration if any of the buttons cause confusion.
+The UI is very basic, the code is well documented for further elaboration if any of the buttons cause confusion. :smiley: